Home » Blog » Where Should You Not Use Laminate Flooring?

 3. Instability: An uneven subfloor can create an unstable base for the laminate flooring, leading to issues like gaps, creaking sounds, and potential movement over time.

-See also How to Cut Laminate Flooring
+See also How to Clean Laminate Flooring with a Steam Cleaner

 To prevent these problems, properly leveling and preparing the subfloor before laminate flooring installation is crucial.
 Seeking professional assessment and correction of any irregularities in the subfloor is pivotal to maintaining the integrity and longevity of your laminate flooring.